-- If the investigator determines that it is reasonable to believe that the student organization has violated the Student Code, then the case will be resolved as set forth below:
+If the investigator determines that it is reasonable to believe that the student organization has violated the Student Code, then the case will be resolved as set forth below:

-- The Office of Student Conduct will schedule a time to meet and discuss the case with the student organization representative(s) following the investigation.
+- The Office of Student Rights and Responsibilities will schedule a time to meet and discuss the case with the student organization representative(s) following the investigation.

 - The student organization representative(s) will be given five (5) academic days to schedule this meeting.
-If a meeting is not scheduled within five (5) academic days, then the Office of Student Conduct may issue a decision in the case and impose sanctions
+If a meeting is not scheduled within five (5) academic days, then the Office of Student Rights and Responsibilities may issue a decision in the case and impose sanctions

-- The Office of Student Conduct’s decision shall be based on a preponderance of the evidence.
+- The Office of Student Rights and Responsibilities’s decision shall be based on a preponderance of the evidence.

 - Sanctions will vary based upon the facts and circumstances of any specific offense.
 Sanctions are usually progressive in nature and include the probability of more severe disciplinary sanctions if the student organization or student organization representative(s) are found to violate the same or any other University policies.